tommasomoretti/nameless-analytics/README.md

 ## What is Nameless Analytics
-Nameless Analytics is an open-source, first-party data collection infrastructure designed for organizations that demand complete control over their digital analytics.
-It replaces the "black box" of traditional SaaS tools with a transparent pipeline built entirely on your own Google Cloud Platform environment.
+Nameless Analytics is an open-source, first-party data collection infrastructure designed for organizations and analysts that demand complete control over their digital analytics.
+It's built upon a transparent pipeline that is built entirely on your own Google Cloud Platform environment.

 At a high level, the platform solves three critical challenges in modern analytics: